CaffeineViking/vkhr/readme.md

 * `share`: any extra data that needs to be bundled should go here.
     * `images`: any images on disk that should be used as textures.
     * `models`: the meshes/models/materials to be used in the project.
-    * `shader`: all of the uncompiled shaders should go over here.
+    * `shaders`: all of the uncompiled shaders should go over here.
     * `scenes`: any sort of scene files (e.g. in json) should go here.
     * `styles`: the hair styles compatible with the Cem Yuksel format.
 * `src`: all source code for the project should be located below here.